clojurewerkz/machine_head.docs/articles/getting_started.md

 (mh/disconnect conn)
 ```

-For the sake of simplicity, both the message producer (App I) and the
+For the sake of simplicity, both the message producer (application A) and the
-consumer (App II) are running in the same JVM process.
+consumer (application B) are running in the same JVM process.
 Now let us move
 on to a little bit more sophisticated example.